shelleywong/BoxAndArrow/List/README.md

 ### Exercise 3: Remove Head

 Write the function `bool List::remove_head()` that removes the node at the head of the list, returning true if a node is removed successfully and false if the list is empty and there are no nodes to remove.
+Remember to use the delete operator on the Node that is removed, as this is important for proper memory management.
+You can see how `delete` is used in the provided `~List` destructor.

 ### Exercise 4: Insert At End